-Course Code: CSA4100 Course Title: Mini Project Type of Course: NTCC L- T-P- C - - - 5 Version No. 1.0 Course Pre- requisites Knowledge and Skills related to all the courses studied in previous semesters.
-Anti-requisites NIL Course Description Students observe science and technology in action, develop an awareness of the method of scientific experimentation, and often get an opportunity to see, study and operate sophisticated and costly equipment.
-They also learn about the implementation of the principles of management they have learnt in class, when they observe multidisciplinary teams of experts from engineering, science, economics, operations research, and management deal with technoeconomic problems at the micro and macro levels.
+Course Code: CSA4100 Version No. Course Pre- Course Title: Mini Project Type of Course: NTCC 1.0 Knowledge and Skills related to all the semesters.
+Type of Course: NTCC 1.0 Knowledge and Skills related to all the courses studied in previous requisites Anti-requisites NIL Course Description Students observe science and technology in action, develop an awareness of the method of scientific experimentation, and often get an opportunity to see, study and operate sophisticated and costly equipment.
+They also learn about the implementation of the principles of management they have learnt in class, when they observe multidisciplinary teams of experts from engineering, science, economics, operations research, and management deal with techno-economic problems at the micro and macro levels.
 Finally, it enables them to develop and refine their language, communication and inter-personal skills, both by its very nature, and by the various evaluation components, such as seminar, group discussion, project report preparation, etc. The broad-based core education, strong in mathematics and science and rich in analytical tools, provides the foundation necessary for the student to understand properly the nature of real-life problems.
-The students have options to pursue this course as either Project Work and Dissertation at the university, or Project Work in an Industry/ Company/ Research Laboratory, or Internship Program in an Industry/Company.
-Course Objectives Professional Practice and attain Employabi Learning techniques. • Course Outcomes
+The students have options to pursue this course as either Project Work and Dissertation at the university, or Project Work in an Industry/Company/ Research Laboratory, or Internship Program in an Industry/Company.
+Course Objectives The objective of the course is to fame concepts of Professional Practice an through Experiential Learning techniques. d attain h the Skills Course Outcomes On successful completion of this course Identify real world computing regional, national or global need Apply appropriate techniques of intended problem.
+Design the experiments as per the succession of the events and results.
+Appraise project findings and conscious scholarly publications. g problem ds. or modern he standard for meanin tools ds an for d spe d to solvir ecifica clusion local, ng the tions.